HP launches 1st AMD-powered Chromebook PC in India

-New Delhi, Oct 12 (IANS) Targeting the student community navigating between home and school learning, PC and printer major HP on Tuesday launched its first AMD-powered HP Chromebook for Rs 32,999 in the India market.
+New Delhi: Targeting the student community navigating between home and school learning, PC and printer major HP on Tuesday launched its first AMD-powered HP Chromebook for Rs 32,999 in the India market.

 Called 'HP Chromebook x360 14a', the touch-enabled convertible PC features a 14-inch screen size with narrow bezel.
 It also includes voice enabled Google Assistant, free Google One subscription for one year.